 Workshops for Warriors is a private institution and is approved to operate by the Bureau for Private Postsecondary Education.
-(BPPE) "Approved" means the school operates in compliance with state standards as set forth in is CEC and 5, CCR.
+(BPPE) "Approved" means the school operates in compliance with state standards as set forth in CEC and 5, CCR.

-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 2535 Capital Oaks Dr., #400 Sacramento, CAD 95833, P.O.
+Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 1747 North Market Blvd., Suite 225 Sacramento, CA 95834, P.O.
 Box 980818, West Sacramento, CA 95798, www.bppe.ca.gov, toll free telephone number (888) 370-7589, fax (916) 263-1897.